Moment-generating function

 In probability theory and statistics, the moment-generating function of a real-valued random variable is an alternative specification of its probability distribution.
+It allows to increase the search radius, thus to come out of local minima.
 Thus, it provides the basis of an alternative route to analytical results compared with working directly with probability density functions or cumulative distribution functions.
 There are particularly simple results for the moment-generating functions of distributions defined by the weighted sums of random variables.
 However, not all random variables have moment-generating functions.